Muslim Dhobi

-The Qassar are a South Asian Muslim caste whose traditional occupation is washing clothes.
-They are considered to be Muslim converts from Hinduism, where the Dhobi castes are launderers.
-They are found in North India,East India as well as middle East India and Pakistan.
-The community is also known as Charhoa and Gazar in Pakistan and Qassar in India.
+The Muslim Dhobi are a South Asian Muslim caste whose traditional occupation is washing clothes.
+They are converts from Hinduism to Islam here the Dhobi castes are launderers.
+Muslim Dhobis are found throughout the Indian subcontinent.
+They are OBC in Haryana.
+Now they are demanding ST rights.

+The community is also known as Charhoa and Gazar in Pakistan, and Qassar in India.
 They also use "Hawari" as a surname.